 The Cons of the Koreyosh Water Rowing Machine

-While folding is all well and good for storage, this unit could improve in a few areas, such as:
+While folding is all well and good for storage, this unit needs to improve in the following aspects:

-- Instructions for assembly are not very clear
+- The instructions for assembly are not very clear.

 While it still requires more than 80 inches of floor space when in use, for those of you who need a water rower to be super storable, you will find this unit exactly what you’ve been looking for.
 It is one of the most space-saving water rowers you can find.